 2. Pole-Mounted Solar System:

+Pole-mounted solar panels, as the name suggests, involve mounting solar panels on poles, which are anchored onto the ground.
+This pole can hold several solar panels at the same time.
+The maximum number of solar panels that a pole can hold is 24 panels.
 Pole-mount solar panels can be driven pier or Helical pile.
 A driven pier is basically a large pole driven into the ground using a special mechanical set.
 Afterward, a metallic frame placement takes place on top of the pole which in turn will hold the solar panels.
+In Helical piles instead of using concrete to hold the pole in place, a large screw is used.
+These screws keep the helical piles secure to the ground.
+While the need for the special machinery remains the same as the driven pier.

 One of the main advantages of pole-mounted solar panels is that their installation takes place in areas with uneven terrain because pole adjustment can happen at different heights.
 They also provide greater flexibility in terms of positioning.
 These panels can be tilted to face the sun at the optimal angle for maximum energy production.
 Additionally, pole-mounted solar panels often operate in areas with high wind speeds as these panels are map out to withstand strong winds.